Random spanning forests, Markov matrix spectra and well distributed points: A random set problem and a forest measure

-We note that the weights in (\ref{ForestWeight}) are those associated by Freidlin and Wentzell with the so called ``$W$-graphs''~\cite{FW98} and we will recover some of their results in this paper.
+We also note that the weights in (\ref{ForestWeight}) are those associated by Freidlin and Wentzell with the so called ``$W$-graphs''~\cite{FW98} and we will recover some of their results in this paper.
 Our standard forest measure has also been studied in various works.
 For example to sample points from the stationary measure of the random walk~\cite{PW98}, or to study in~\cite{JRS11} recurrent configurations of Abelian dissipative sandpile introduced in~\cite{TK00}.
 This spanning forest measure and other associated objects we will discuss later are actually a variation on the theme of uniform spanning trees and loop-erased random walks.
 We refer to~\cite{LJ11} and references therein for the vast literature on the subject.

 As it will become clear, the measure in Definition \ref{TheForest} and the associated partition function encode several information related to the chain $X$.
-At the occurrence, we will derive several results related with slightly more general measures and partition functions.
+At the occurrence, we will derive results related with slightly more general measures and partition functions.
 To this aim, we introduce here some further notation.
 Let us first introduce a natural generalization of the measure in Definition \ref{TheForest}.
-Let $\mathcal{M}_{n\times n}$ be the space of square matrices of size $n$.
-Given a collection of extra weights $\{q(x)\in[0,\infty] :\: x\in\mathcal{X}\}$, let $Q$ be the diagonal matrix in $\mathcal{M}_{n\times n}$ defined by $(Q)_{i,i}:=q(x_i)$ with $x_i\in\mathcal X$ for $i=1,\ldots,n$.
+Given a collection of extra weights $\{q(x)\in[0,\infty] :\: x\in\mathcal{X}\}$, let $Q = (Q(x, y))_{x, y \in {\cal X}}$ be the diagonal matrix defined by $Q(x, x) = q(x)$ for $x \in {\cal X}$ (and $Q(x, y) = 0$ when $x \neq y$).
 We anticipate that these extra weights will be interpreted as killing rates for the chain $X$.
-Set $S:=\{x\in\mathcal{X}:\: q(x)=+\infty \}$ and define the measure $w_Q$ by
+Set